Eric A. Engels, M.D., M.P.H

 Research Topics

-Dr. Eric Engels focuses his research on immunosuppression, infection, and inflammation in cancer.
+Dr. Eric Engels focuses his research on immunosuppression and infection in cancer.

 My coworkers and I also conduct research on cancer in solid organ transplant recipients, another immunosuppressed population.
-We have conducted a computerized match of the U.S. transplant registry with 18 cancer registries.
-This Transplant Cancer Match Study includes population-based cancer data on approximately half of the U.S. transplant population.
-Our research on cancer in transplant recipients is conducted in close collaboration with colleagues at the Health Resources and Services Administration, which oversees the U.S. transplant network.
+We have conducted a computerized match of the U.S. transplant registry with 34 cancer registries.
+This Transplant Cancer Match Study includes population-based cancer data on 511,000 (68% of the U.S. transplant population).
 Using these data, we have described the overall spectrum of cancer risk in transplant recipients, and we are doing further research projects focused on specific cancers and transplant-related risk factors.

 I am also interested in cancers associated with other immune-related conditions, including autoimmune diseases, allergic conditions, and immunosenescence.
 The incidence of some cancers is elevated in relation to immune activation or inflammation, and some immune-modulating medications used to treat these conditions may also increase cancer risk.
 Finally, we are studying how immunosuppressive medical conditions such as HIV infection and solid organ transplantation affect patient outcomes after a cancer diagnosis.